Ways to Boost up Emotional Resilience in the Workplace

-A very important topic to discuss is maintaining a balance between work and life.
-I agree it gets tough, but however difficult it may be, it is not worth costing your personal life.
+A crucial topic to discuss is maintaining a balance between work and life.
+I agree it gets tricky, but the balance must be restored, however difficult it may be.

 Give time to yourself out of work, explore new things- helps in minimizing stress levels.

 Go to the gym after a long day of work or maybe go out with friends- all these will keep your mind engaged in other light activities.
 And, you will see the transition yourself once you maintain the balance.

 You must not tie your purpose of life to just one thing.
 Because, in such a condition, you are caught up in a single task.

 Give yourself something to look forward to; this, in turn, will build a strong resilience.
 Because then after work, you can dump your stress at the office and move on.
 Once out of the workplace, shut it off both mentally and physically.

 The physical and mental health of a person is correlated.
 One always affects the other.